chat-sdk/chat-sdk-ios/README.md

 4. Run `pod install` or `pod update` to get the latest version of the code.

-5. Copy the **FirebaseNetworkAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebase/FirebaseNetworkAdapter](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDKFirebase/FirebaseNetworkAdapter) into the source code directory of your Xcode project.
+5. Download the source code for the Chat SDK that matches the version you are instlling using CocoaPods from [this loction](https://github.com/chat-sdk/chat-sdk-ios/releases).
+Copy the **FirebaseNetworkAdapter** folder into the source code directory of your Xcode project.
 From inside Xcode, right click in the left panel click **Add Files** and add the **FirebaseNetworkAdapter** folder.

   You can see how to add it via symlink [here](https://github.com/chat-sdk/chat-sdk-ios#adding-the-firebase-adapter-source-code).